-Building on ARIS's deep-rooted applied research and development expertise, this centre functions as a technology solutions provider, collaborator, and accelerator to energy innovation.
+Building on ARIS's deep-rooted applied research and development expertise, this centre is a technology solutions provider, collaborator, and energy innovation accelerator.

-We would like to hear from you to work alongside you to develop energy innovation and transfer environmentally sound technology solutions for the benefit of society and industry.
+We would like to hear from you to work alongside you to develop energy innovation and transfer environmentally sound technology solutions to benefit society and industry.

 ARIS CERCUTS engages or collaborates with several techno-entrepreneurs, industry experts, consultants, post-secondary institutions, industry associations, businesses, and community stakeholders — allowing us to learn, share and contribute to an even greater pool of expertise to solve key 21st-century and environmental challenges for the economic benefit, well-being and advancement of society.

 The Clean Technology Industry Innovation Lab is located in the Aldred Centre on SAIT's main campus.
 It allows companies to cost-effectively develop, fabricate and test clean technologies, rapidly improve existing energy technologies and test alternative energy and emission reduction technologies prior to commercialization.
 Clean technology research collaborates with industry partners from across the energy, electricity, and natural gas utilities, transportation, infrastructure, agriculture, IT, and many sectors.